This DIY holiday terrarium lights up with battery operated lights you can switch off during the day. It’s the perfect addition to your holiday decor.

 - Darice round and flat brushes

-- Wood mini block and small piece of ply wood
+- Wood mini block and a small piece of plywood

 - X-ACTO knife

-Arrange your plants and miniatures inside the glass, but don’t plant anything until you know exactly where everything will go.
+Arrange your plants and miniatures inside the glass.
+Don’t plant anything though until you know exactly where everything will go.

-Then I painted the wood base for the house using the gray chalky finish, adding a little more color to the front (which would be the porch) and a rug by the Christmas tree.
-I also painted a small wood block in the teal blue and used a gold Sharpie to make it look like a present.
+The wood base for the house was painted using the gray chalky finish.
+Then a little more color added to the front (for the porch) and a rug next to the Christmas tree.
+A small wood block was painted in teal and a gold Sharpie used to make it look like a present.

-Next, using a paintbrush, I applied the DecoArt Snow Tex to the house, mailbox, wood base and a large garden rock and set aside to dry for a few hours.
+Using a paintbrush, add DecoArt Snow-Tex to the house, mailbox, wood base, and a large garden rock and set aside to dry for a few hours.

-I then sprinkled a little iridescent fake snow over the top of everything.
+Iridescent fake snow was then sprinkled over the top of everything.

-Using a piece of double-sided velcro, I attached a small flame-less candle inside the roof of the house.
-At night, I can remove the tin house, pull the candle out, flick the switch on and light up the little house so you can see the Christmas tree and presents inside.
+Add a light to the house so it lights up at night.
+Using a piece of double-sided velcro, attach a small flameless candle inside the roof of the house.
+At night, lift the tin house, pull the candle out, flick the switch to the ‘on’ position, and light up the house so you can see the Christmas tree and presents inside.

-Don’t forget to check out the Consumer Crafts blog, Crafts Unleashed for great project ideas, and follow them on Social Media:
+Don’t forget to check out the Consumer Crafts blog, Crafts Unleashed for great project ideas.